savannahcamp/RNN-PYNQ-1/README.md

 	- hls-syn: contains the Vivado HLS generated RTL and IP (in the subfolder named as the target network);
 	- report: contains the Vivado and Vivado HLS reports;
 	- vivado: contains the Vivado project.
-6. Copy the generated bitstream and tcl script on the PYNQ board `<pip_installation_path>/lstm/bitstreams/`
+6. Copy the generated bitstream and hwh script on the PYNQ board `<pip_installation_path>/lstm/bitstreams/`